-Intangible assets recognised include intangible assets linked to customers and are mostly represented by the measurement of asset management portfolio.
+Intangible assets recognised include intangible assets linked to customers and are mostly represented by the measurement of asset management portfolio and the insurance portfolio.
 Such assets, which have a finite life, are originally measured by discounting the income margin cash flows over a period which expresses the residual, contractual or estimated life of accounts existing at the time of the business combination.